2024 marks the End of the Aero Race Bike

 Essentially, two options exist for improving the fork aerodynamics at the front of a race bike.
 Previously, forks were mostly designed to be as small as possible to minimize the area exposed to the wind.
 However, that limits tire width, which is trending towards 30 mm, to optimize rolling resistance and tire pressure.
 An alternative approach is to widen the fork in order to create more space for the turbulent air produced by the front wheel to escape from the frame.
 As the front wheel spins, the air becomes compressed as it tries to pass through the fork, which increases the drag.
 By widening that area, the drag is reduced, which leads to a decrease in aerodynamic drag in that area and also improves the airflow onto the frame and the rider.
 Lastly, the wider design alters the bike’s feel, particularly when cornering at higher speeds.
 Because the pressure point from the handlebar down is straighter, it provides more stability, and the bike feels more like riding on a track.

-Wider bike forks optimize aerodynamics by shuttering turbulent airflow away from the frame and reducing aero stall.
-They also provide a more stable ride feel when cornering.
-Make a Friend Faster
+Wider bike forks improve aerodynamics by directing turbulent airflow away from the frame and reducing aero stall.
+They also enhance stability when cornering.

 BMC calls their fork “Halo fork” and aptly describes it as such “The ultrawide parallel fork legs are unlike anything else in the peloton.
 When rotating at speed, the front wheel produces a significant amount of turbulent air.
 We increased the inner fork spacing to allow that turbulent air to be shuttered away from the frame and reduce aero stall.”